gilnam74/vex-sneppet/VEX-for-artists.md

 [![](https://live.staticflickr.com/65535/50109405446_3a8a16540f_o.png)](https://live.staticflickr.com/65535/50109405446_3a8a16540f_o.png)

+#### Ramp control alternative
-Another option for defining the shape of the curve is using the ramp control.
-In our setup above we rely on the foor-loop execution by making dependency between the iteration step and other parameters.
-So we shift point on Y axis depending on iteration number.
-The higher iteration number leads to the higher shift value.
-Then we modify the iteration flow to get desired result, we found the center of itaerations and change behaviour after we reach this point.
+Another option for defining the shape of the curve is using ramp control.
+In our setup above we rely on the for-loop execution by making dependency between the iteration step and other parameters.
+So we shift point on Y-axis depending on the iteration number.
+The higher iteration number leads to higher shift value.
+Then we modify the iteration flow to get the desired result, we found the center of iterations and change behavior after we reach this point.

 We can modify iteration flow in another way — with `chramp()` function feeding iteration number as input to the ramp.
 The ramp is working in the range of 0 to 1, so we need to fit our iteration range to required before using it as a ramp input:
 ```C